faisal1025/Aspireit-API/Readme.md

 - For the second argument ML model, I haven't specified any thing so it will use the default one.
 - tokenizer is incharge of mapping the text to tokens so that ML model can understand.
 In this case I also not specified so it is using default one.

+## File Upload (pdf, image, mp3)
+I have also created a file upload system only for authenticated user.
+On that user dashboard his files can be seen what ever file he has uploaded and he can also see that file content online as well as download that file.
+I have used FileResponse for sending file from API to client.

+Note: We should always serve files in chunks in streams. so that there would be less load on server but these files are small in size so, I have fetch the file directly, Here

 ## Database

 For database in this project I have used mongodb, I have connect it using external package djongo and created a cluster in mongobd cloud that can be accessble from any where. so that you no need to setup any thing for database

 account I have created: username - fai12, password - Kali@fa12
+admin account credentials: username - faisa, password - faiSAL@12

 ## Setup in Local